AlessandroBisiani/item-catalog/README.md

 ## Install Project Dependencies, Including pip for Python 3.7
-Ensure that python 3.7 is installed (see above).
-From /vagrant/ in your vm execute the following:
+If you installed Python 3.7 from the above, you shouldn't need to reinstall pip for it.
+If not, you can do so by executin the following from /vagrant/ in your vm:

 <br>